Reinhard Gehlen: Criticism

-Several publications have criticized the fact that Gehlen allowed former Nazis to work for the agencies.
+Several publications have criticized that Gehlen allowed former Nazis to work for the agencies.
 The authors of the book A Nazi Past: Recasting German Identity in Postwar Europe (2015) stated that Reinhard Gehlen simply did not want to know the backgrounds of the men whom the BND hired in the 1950s.
 The American National Security Archive states that "he employed numerous former Nazis and known war criminals".

 An article in The Independent on 29 June 2018 made this statement about BND employees: "Operating until 1956, when it was superseded by the BND, the Gehlen Organization was allowed to employ at least 100 former Gestapo or SS officers....
 Among them were Adolf Eichmann's deputy Alois Brunner, who would go on to die of old age despite having sent more than 100,000 Jews to ghettos or internment camps, and ex-SS major Emil Augsburg....
 Many ex-Nazi functionaries including Silberbauer, the captor of Anne Frank, transferred over from the Gehlen Organization to the BND....
 Instead of expelling them, the BND even seems to have been willing to recruit more of them – at least for a few years".

-On the other hand, Gehlen himself was cleared by the CIA's James H. Critchfield, who worked with the Gehlen Organization from 1949 to 1956.
+Gehlen was cleared by the CIA's James H. Critchfield, who worked with the Gehlen Organization from 1949 to 1956.
 In 2001, he said that "almost everything negative that has been written about Gehlen, [as an] ardent ex-Nazi, one of Hitler's war criminals ... is all far from the fact," as quoted in the Washington Post.
 Critchfield added that Gehlen hired the former Sicherheitsdienst (Security Service of the Reichsführer-SS) men "reluctantly, under pressure from German Chancellor Konrad Adenauer to deal with 'the avalanche of subversion hitting them from East Germany'".